ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 If you attach a subnet to Cloud connection, the network traffic is routed over the Cloud connection. <!--You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.-->

-- Run the following command to attach a subnet to Cloud connection:
+- To attach a subnet to Cloud connection, run the following command:

 ```
 ibmcloud pi connection-attach-network CONNECTION_ID --network NETWORK_ID [--json]
 ```
 {: codeblock}

 When you create a subnet or edit details of a subnet, you can attach an existing Cloud connection to the subnet.
-For steps to create a subnet, see [Configuring and adding a private network subnet](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).
+For steps to create a subnet, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).

 ## Configuring and adding a private network subnet
 {: #congure-add-private-network}